The dog training Come command (aka the 'Recall') is perhaps the most important obedience lesson of all.

 This way he won't get into the bad habit of getting his treat and then ducking out of reach and running off again.

-In dog obedience training, the come command is one that you'll need to practice over and over (and over) again, but it's totally worth the time and effort.
+In dog obedience training, the recall is one command that you'll need to practice over and over (and over) again, but it's totally worth the time and effort.

-It's also one that takes time to be learned and obeyed regularly, probably because most of the time, Fido would prefer to be off doing something more exciting than sitting by you.
+It's also one that often takes time to be learned and obeyed regularly.... probably because most of the time, Fido would prefer to be off doing something more exciting than sitting by you!

 Check out these links to learn how to teach Fido other basic dog obedience commands: